 You’ve got an awesome eCommerce store.
 You’ve spent a lot of time and money setting it up and you’re so happy with it you’re glowing.

 What’s even awesome-r than the aesthetics is that sales are good and you’re growing.
-You’re marketing efforts are paying off but you’re still not 100% satisfied.
+Your marketing efforts are paying off but you’re still not 100% satisfied.
 You’re sure you could be doing even better and truth be told, you probably could.

 One of the most underrated and overlooked marketing tactics is the use of eCommerce blogs.
 Utilizing your blog can attract new visitors that over time could convert into customers, meaning more sales for your business.